DataDog/integrations-extras/uptycs/README.md

    5. Click **Save**.
 6. Once Uptycs generates an alert or detection, it will be delivered as a Datadog Event.

-### Service Checks

-Uptycs does not include any service checks.

 ## Troubleshooting